viyadb/website/docs/usage.md

 Parameters:

  * name - Column name
+ * field - Use alternative input field name (defaults to the column name itself)
  * type - Must be `string` (or can be omitted, since it's default)
  * length - Optionally, specify maximum length for a column value (values exceeding this limit will be stripped).
  * cardinality - Number of distinct values this column holds (optional, but it's recommended to set)